tinadinh/Bikesharing/README.md

 # Bikesharing
 ## Overview of the analysis
 This analysis is a visualization of New York Citi Bike data (August 2019) in order to explore the viability of a bike-sharing business using data visualization tools.The purpose is to see if the bike rental business is worth investing in for a different city.
 One of the key factors we need to look at is trip duration.
 Finding out how long the trips are in the month of August.
-Thus, it will give us a good analysis on when the bikes are rented, how long they are rented and what times are the most popular times to rent a bike. \
+Thus, it gives us a good analysis on when the bikes are rented, how long they are rented and what times are the most popular times to rent a bike.

 ### Resources
 - Data Source: Citi Bike Data, 201908-citibike-tripdata.csv.zip